inet-framework/inet/doc/src/users-guide/ch-environment.rst

 an API that allows other modules to query the data.

 Part of :ned:`PhysicalEnvironment`’s functionality is implemented in submodules for easy replacement.
-They are currently the ground model, and an object cache (for efficient queries):
+They are currently the ground model and an object cache (for efficient queries):